 Brooker is a trustee, and also Treasurer and Vice Chairman, of the British Council for Prevention of Blindness, a founding trustee of the Honorary Treasurers' Forum, a trustee of the Fitzwilliam Museum Development Trust and the Yellow Car Charitable Trust among other interests; he is active as a Past Master on the Court of his City Livery Company (the Glovers), chairing all three of their charities and serves in his local church as a Lay Minister.

-Sue Owen became Permanent Secretary for the UK Department for Culture, Media and Sport on 1 October 2013.
 In July 2014 Sue became the Civil Service LGB&T Champion.
 She has championed diversity and inclusion throughout her career; as an academic working on women's lower lifetime earnings; working on parental leave at No10; as disability champion at HM Treasury, researching women's progress to the senior civil service since 2008, as LGB&T Champion in DFID and DWP.
-In her current role Sue is Permanent Secretary of the Government Equality Office, which oversees government policies on equalities and implements legislation on same sex marriage.
-She is a straight ally for all LGB&T civil servants.
+As Permanent Secretary for DCMS, Sue was Permanent Secretary of the Government Equality Office, which oversees government policies on equalities and implements legislation on same sex marriage.
+She was a straight ally for all LGB&T civil servants.